gatsbyjs/homepage-starters/plugins/drupal-plugin/docs/custom-sections.md

       <img src="./docs/images/step-1.png" alt="Step 1" width="300" />

    1. For this example, change the _Title_ field's name to _Heading_ in when creating your new content type.
-Remove any fields that are added dy default and create a new field called `text` this should be of `Text (plain, long)` data type or use an existing field with the same type and field name.
+Remove any fields that are added by default and create a new field called `text` this should be of `Text (plain, long)` data type or use an existing field with the same type and field name.

       <img src="./docs/images/step-2.png" alt="Step 2" width="400" />